SouthGreenPlatform/genoring/README.md

   must not include extra-spaces for lisibility as they will be automatically managed by the GenoRing script.
 To avoid conflicts between modules, service names should be prefixed by their module name followed by a dash.
+  Note: 5 profiles are managed by GenoRing and can be used in the service definitions (ie. "profiles: [...]") to limit the use of a service to a given
+  context:
+  - "prod": set for production site.
+  - "staging": set for staging site.
+  - "dev": set for developement site.
+  - "backend": only enabled for backend operations like module installation, update and uninstallation.
+  - "offline": only enabled when the site is offline.
+  Without specific profiles, the service is always loaded (if the module is enabled).
 - "volumes": a set of YAML files corresponding to named volumes shared accross dockers.
 These are not to be confused with volumes that can be defined in the services above.
 A module service can mount a shared volume in its "volumes"